CZ-NIC/yangson/docs/concepts-terms.rst

 If the reference appears in the same module as the definition of ``name``, then the prefix (and colon) may be omitted.

+The module :mod:`typealiases` defines the alias :const:`PrefName` that is intended to be used for prefixed names.

 Class method :meth:`translate_name` in the :class:`Context` class is available for translating a qualified name in prefix form to the tuple form of Yangson.

 Finally, JSON-encoded instance documents use yet another set of naming rules that are defined in [Lho16]_.
 Examples can be found in :ref:`app-b`.
+The module :mod:`typealiases` defines the alias :const:`InstanceName` that for such instance names.

 Navigating in Schema and Data Trees
 ***********************************